Columns: No Margins, No Limits, No Kidding!

 Is government regulated birth control legislation in the offing as the human population explodes in America?
 (In 2016 we were up to 324,118,787 people, accounted for…) Are we psychologically conditioned by having been convinced spay and neuter is necessary and actually “healthy”?

 Here’s another example of legislative progress.
 Where once we bought organic fruits and vegetables from roadside stands, we now accept chemically treated, genetically modified or imported “foodstuffs.”
-We are then subjected to “managed healthcare” that fails to connect today’s eating habits with obesity, diabetes, heart failure, and psychological disorders.
+We and our pets are then subjected to “managed healthcare” that fails to connect today’s eating habits with obesity, diabetes - instant information specific to ii Canine Diabetes, heart failure, and psychological disorders.

 These are but a few of the political and ideological facts we face.
 Through legislation against farmers, ranchers, and animal breeders, cotton and wool is too costly.
 So we wear synthetic clothing and accept goldfish as “cool” companions.